The Hills of Crestwood

 News Flashes

-The Board is holding the monthly meetings in person on the second Thursday of each month at 7 pm in Township Hall.
-Also, you can send any questions, ideas or issues via e-mail to the Board at hocboard@hillsofcrestwoodsub.com and they will be directed to the appropriate person.
+Also, you can send any questions, ideas, or issues via e-mail to the Board at hocboard@hillsofcrestwoodsub.com and they will be directed to the appropriate person.

 The Legal page now has the updated Architectural Control Committee form.